-Magento provides three "types" of different plugins:
+Magento provides three types of different plugins:

-Change the arguments provided to a method
+Use it to change the arguments provided to a method.

-Change the behavior of a method
+Use is to change the behavior of a method.

-To "rework" the output of a method
+To "rework" the output of a method.

-The class name, or virtual interface type you want to observe
+The class name or virtual interface type you want to observe

 The name of the plugin (eg. catalog_product_custom_plugin)